infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Access Control List
 --------------------------

 Having joined a volume does not necessarily mean that you have the required permissions to browse the files and directories in it.
-As in most file system, in order to access, edit and even delete a file, its owner must first grant you the permission to do so.
+As in most file system, in order to access, edit and/or delete a file, its owner must first grant you the permission to do so.

 Unlike many file systems, Infinit provides advanced decentralized (i.e. without relying on a centralized server) access control mechanisms that allow any user to manage permissions on his/her files and directories.

-Note that being the owner of a volume automatically grants you access to its root directory.
+Being the owner of a volume automatically grants you access to its root directory.
 It is then your responsibility to manage the permissions on the root directory for other users to use the volume.

+Note that most access control actions use POSIX mechanisms such as standard permissions and extended attributes.
+In particular, the `infinit-acl` can be considered as a wrapper on top of extended attributes.

 ### Grant/revoke access ###